stanfea/litellm/docs/my-website/src/pages/observability/helicone_integration.md

 If you want to use Helicone to proxy your OpenAI/Azure requests, then you can -

-- Set helicone as your base url via: `litellm.api_url`
+- Set helicone as your base url via: `litellm.api_base`
 - Pass in helicone request headers via: `litellm.headers`

 Complete Code